More arrest warrants could be issued after shocking video shows Montgomery, Alabama, riverfront brawl

 "There were a few guys and a couple of women that were getting off of the boat and seemingly ignoring the captain's request to move," she said.

-A riverboat crew member, distinguishable by his white shirt, stepped in and managed to move the pontoon boat several feet, clearing the way for the riverboat to dock but was then confronted, which quickly led to a physical altercation between the riverboat worker and an irate, shirtless man.
+A riverboat crew member stepped in and managed to move the pontoon boat several feet, clearing the way for the riverboat to dock, but was then confronted, which quickly led to a physical altercation between the riverboat worker and an irate, shirtless man.

 Owens said the crew member was simply trying to maintain order.